Mistrust of our governments, our institutions, and each other is leading us to a crisis of reason.

 “Journalists have a wealth of stories at their fingertips once they reject the notion that truth is subjective and start asking for evidence and digging into details,” wrote science advocate Shawn Lawrence Otto.
 “They especially have a wealth of stories at their fingertips when they start exploring how science is being intentionally misrepresented by vested interests.”

-Coda’s new War on Science edition intends to bring subjectivity and evidence to investigate those vested interests who seek to misrepresent science.
+Coda’s new War on Science channel intends to bring subjectivity and evidence to investigate those vested interests who seek to misrepresent science.